volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

 origin server are on vK8s network on the site.

-### Voltadn Private Ip
+### Vn Private Ip

-Specify origin server IP address on VoltADN private network.
+Specify origin server IP address on virtual network other than inside or outside network.

 `ip` - (Required) IP address (`String`).

 `virtual_network` - (Required) Virtual Network where this IP will be present.
 See [ref](#ref) below for details.

-### Voltadn Private Name
+### Vn Private Name

-Specify origin server name on VoltADN private network.
+Specify origin server name on virtual network other than inside or outside network.

 `dns_name` - (Required) DNS Name (`String`).